Why It Is Important to Remove Dangerous Trees From Your Yard

 Research conducted by University of Florida scientists showed that Sand Live Oaks are the most resistant to wind damage.
 Other good choices include the Southern Magnolia, Live Oak, Crepe Myrtle, Bald Cypress, and Sabal Palm.
 These trees are less likely to lose limbs or blow over during hurricanes.
 Those with the least wind resistance were Sand Pine, Chinese Elm, Water Oak, and Laurel Oak.

-Remember that proper planting and care are just as important as type.
+Remember that proper planting and care are just as important as the type of tree you plant.
 By making smart choices when you choose and plant new trees, you'll avoid costly damage later.

 The Cost of Having Trees Removed